SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 © Journal Citation Reports 2015, Published by Thomson Reuters

 The Journal of Computational Physics also publishes short notes of 4 pages or less (including figures, tables, and references but excluding title pages).
 Letters to the Editor commenting on articles already published in this Journal will also be considered.
 Neither notes nor letters should have an abstract.
+Review articles providing a survey of particular fields are particularly encouraged.

 Published conference papers are welcome provided the submitted manuscript is a significant enhancement of the conference paper with substantial additions.